TahirShaikh85/web3_crowdfunding/README.md

 - Solidity: Smart contract development
 - Blockchain (Ethereum): Decentralized data storage and execution

+🔴 You need **Metamask** wallet installed on your chrome as a extension

 ### Usage
 - Create a campaign with a funding goal, deadline, and other details.
 - Contribute to existing campaigns by sending Ether.